Sage-Bionetworks/agora-data-tools/CONTRIBUTING.md

 The agora-data-tools project follows the standard [trunk based development](https://trunkbaseddevelopment.com/) development strategy.
 > To ensure the most fluid development, do not push to your `dev`

-1. Access
-    1. (Assuming you have followed all 4 steps above in the "fork and clone this repository" section).
-Navigate to your cloned repository on your computer/server.
-    1. If you are Sage Bio employee working directly on this project, please ask for write permissions to contribute to the repository.
+1. Please ask for write permissions to contribute directly to this repository.
 1. Make sure you are always creating feature branches from the `dev` branch.

     ```shell
-    # On a fork
-    cd {your-github-username}/Genie
-    git checkout develop
-    git pull upstream develop
-    # Write access
-    git checkout develop
+    git checkout dev
     git pull
     ```

-1. Create a feature branch which off the `dev` branch.
-If there is JIRA issue that you are addressing, name the branch after the issue with some more detail (like `{user}/{GH|JIRA}-123/add-some-new-feature`).
+1. Create a feature branch from the `dev` branch.
+Use the Id of the JIRA issue that you are addressing and name the branch after the issue with some more detail like `{user}/{JIRA}-123/add-some-new-feature`.

     ```shell
-    git checkout develop
+    git checkout dev
     git checkout -b tyu/JIRA-123/some-new-feature
     ```